apify/actor-whitepaper/README.md

         "MYSQL_USER": "my_username",
         "MYSQL_PASSWORD": "@mySecretPassword"
     },
-    // TODO: Do we need this? "template": "basic",
     // Optional.
 If omitted, there is not input schema and checks.
     "input": {
         "description": "To update crawler to another site you need to change startUrls and pageFunction options!",